playframework/play-generated-docs/manual/working/javaGuide/main/async/JavaAsync.md

 ## Using HttpExecutionContext

-You must supply the HTTP execution context explicitly as an executor when using a Java `CompletionStage` inside an [[Action|JavaActions]], to ensure that the classloader remains in scope.
+You must supply the HTTP execution context explicitly as an executor when using a Java `CompletionStage` inside an [[Action|JavaActions]], to ensure that the classloader and the `HTTP.Context` remains in scope.
+If you don't supply the HTTP execution context, you'll get "There is no HTTP Context available from here" errors when you call `request()` or other methods that depend on `Http.Context`.

+> **Note:** Be aware that `Http.Context` is deprecated however and you should [[migrate away from it|JavaHttpContextMigration27]].

 You can supply the [`play.libs.concurrent.HttpExecutionContext`](api/java/play/libs/concurrent/HttpExecutionContext.html) instance through dependency injection:

 @[http-execution-context](../../../commonGuide/configuration/code/detailedtopics/httpec/MyController.java)

-Please see [[Class loaders|ThreadPools#Class loaders]] for more information on using `HttpExecutionContext`.
+Please see [[Java thread locals|ThreadPools#Java thread locals]] for more information on using Java thread locals and HttpExecutionContext.

 ## Using CustomExecutionContext and HttpExecution

 Using a `CompletionStage` or an `HttpExecutionContext` is only half of the picture though!
 At this point you are still on Play's default ExecutionContext.
 If you are calling out to a blocking API such as JDBC, then you still will need to have your ExecutionStage run with a different executor, to move it off Play's rendering thread pool.
-You can do this by creating a subclass of [`play.libs.concurrent.CustomExecutionContext`](api/java/play/libs/concurrent/CustomExecutionContext.html) with a reference to the [custom dispatcher](https://doc.akka.io/docs/akka/2.6/dispatchers.html?language=java).
+You can do this by creating a subclass of [`play.libs.concurrent.CustomExecutionContext`](api/java/play/libs/concurrent/CustomExecutionContext.html) with a reference to the [custom dispatcher](https://doc.akka.io/docs/akka/2.5/dispatchers.html?language=java).

 Add the following imports: